jeka-dev/jeka/README.md

 - **Use Java for scripting**

   JeKa makes it ridiculously easy to write and execute scripts using the Java language.
-  Write your automated tasks directly in Java and execute them from anywhere, without any setup.
+  Write your automated tasks directly in Java, using third-party dependencies or not, and execute them from anywhere, without any setup.

 - **Build projects - Create delivery pipelines**